castilloa24/tut/index.md

 <font size="-1"><center>The author of this page is a published poet (Augur Magazine, Cicida) under a penname.</center>

-(https://www.augurmag.com/augur-issue-2-2/ "Here") is the issue of Augur she was published in.
+(https://www.augurmag.com/augur-issue-2-2/"Here") is the issue of Augur she was published in.